mazefeng/ml/README.md

 they are the foundations of Support Vector Machines and Neural Network, and the weighted version of `Pocket` will be used as the weak classifier of `AdaBoost`.

+##Support Vector Machines

+svm.py implements `Sequential Minimization Optimization`(SMO) and `Primal estimated sub-gradient solver for SVMs`(pegasos) algorithms for training `Support Vector Machines`(SVMs).

+SMO is an instance of `Coordinate Descent` algorithm.
+It works in the dual space, so kernel trick is availabel.
+The SMO algorithm reduces the computational complexity by dividing the overall problem into small sub-problems, and this pair-wise subproblems can by solved analyticaly.

+The fully implemented algorithm is repositoried in another GitHub project https://github.com/mazefeng/svm, which is written in C++, and the input data format is the same as LibSVM/LibLinear.

+This SMO implementation simplify the original one in the following 3 ways:
+1. Choose lagrangian multipliers for sub-problems at random instead of using the heuristic methods, this only effect the speed of convergence.
+2. Error cache mechanism isn't implemented.
+3. Kernel matrix is pre-computed and stored in memory.
+This couldn't be done for large scale problem.

+While pegasos is an gradient-based algorithm, it runs very fast, and can be easily parallelized.
+Pegasos works in primal space, so only linear kernel is available.

+Run `python svm.py` to train and test SVMs on `heart-scale` dataset

+For `Pegasos`,
+Training accuracy : `77.419355%`
+Test accuracy : `88.679245%`

+For `linear SMO`,
+Training accuracy : 84.792627%
+Test accuracy : 86.792453%

+For `rbf kernel SMO`,
+Training accuracy : 87.557604%
+Test accuracy : 90.566038%`

 ##AdaBoost

 adaboost.py implements `Adaptive Boosting`(AdaBoost) algorithm for classification.